uqqu/Cadans/README.md

       Each step can either execute an action or wait for further input.</p>
       <p><b>Assignments that lead to further steps still work on their own</b> – continuation extends behavior rather than replacing it.</p>
       <p>There is no fixed depth or structure – chains can be as simple or as long as needed.<br>
-      Even a single action fits this model – it is simply a chain with one step, resolving immediately.</p>
+      Even a single action fits this model – it is simply a one-step chain, resolving immediately.</p>
     </td>
   </tr>